nanofuzz/nanofuzz/README.md

 ### The NaNofuzz mascot

 Meet Nancy, the Silky Anteater!
 Silky anteaters are wonderfully-adapted, small, fuzzy creatures known to find and consume large quantities of bugs on a daily basis.
-Therefore, Nancy (or, NaNcy, if you prefer) is NaNofuzz' beloved mascot.
+Therefore, Nancy (or, NaNcy, if you prefer) is NaNofuzz' beloved mascot on your journey to find bugs.

 ![image](https://avatars.githubusercontent.com/u/136026223?s=200&v=4)